Connecting to PoliteMail Data via the API

 Connecting PoliteMail to PowerBI

-- From PowerBI, open the .pbix file we provided to you.
+- From PowerBI, create a new dashboard or open a .pbix file you already have.
 Click on Get data > OData Feed.

 - A window will appear to enter server URL.
 Enter